5-minute read

 Cost factors

-Between 2021 and 2022, consumer rates for grid electricity increased by an average of 14.3 percent.
+In 2022, residential electricity prices increased by 10.7 percent, the highest year-over-year growth registered since the beginning of the century, and grew again by four percent in 2023.
 At the same time, the cost of rooftop photovoltaic (PV) panels has decreased by 64 percent since 2010, and consumers can reduce their net cost further by taking advantage of federal tax credits.

 How cloud computing accelerates incorporation of renewable energy sources